ctools/ctools/doc/source/users/reference_manual/csphagen.rst

 ------------------

 ``inobs [file]``
-    Input event list or observation definition XML file
+    Input event list or observation definition XML file.

 ``caldb [string]``
-    Calibration database
+    Calibration database.

 ``irf [string]``
-    Instrument response function
+    Instrument response function.

 ``(inexclusion = NONE) [file]``
-    Optional FITS file containing a WCS map in the first hdu that defines sky regions not to be used for background estimation (where map value != 0)
+    Optional FITS file containing a WCS map in the first hdu that defines sky regions not to be used for background estimation (where map value != 0).

 ``outobs [string]``
-    Output observation definition XML file
+    Output observation definition XML file.

 ``(prefix = onoff) [string]``
-    Prefix of the file name for output PHA, ARF, RMF, XML, and DS9 region files
+    Prefix of the file name for output PHA, ARF, RMF, XML, and DS9 region files.

 ``emin [real]``
-    Lower energy limit (TeV) if ``LIN`` or ``LOG`` binning algorithms are used
+    Lower energy limit (TeV) if ``LIN`` or ``LOG`` binning algorithms are used.

 ``emax [real]``
-    Upper energy limit (TeV) if ``LIN`` or ``LOG`` binning algorithms are used
+    Upper energy limit (TeV) if ``LIN`` or ``LOG`` binning algorithms are used.

 ``enumbins [integer]``
     Number of energy bins.
 At least 30 bins per decade are recommended for